Greenhouse Film Complete Guide: Types, Benefits and Uses

 Agriplast greenhouse films typically last 5+ years, with a 3-year pro-rata UV warranty.

 Prices vary by additives, thickness, width, and technology.
+Contact Agriplast for accurate pricing.

 You can write your view/comments here